Considering a side hustle as an Instacart driver?

 After you submit your answers, you’ll be directed to complete a more detailed registration.
 This includes questions you may expect as part of a job interview.

 You’ll also need to provide proof of your driver’s license and give more detailed background info.
 To sign up to work for Instacart, you’ll also need to provide a payment method–so they can send you your hard-earned cash!

 The company will perform a background check on you, which adds some time to the sign-up process.
 Most Shoppers are approved within 1-2 weeks.

 Once you’ve been approved, you can schedule your hours and start working.

-Once approved to be a Full-Service Driver, you can download the shopper app and schedule your work hours.
+Once approved to be a Full-Service Shopper, you can download the Instacart Shopper app and schedule your work hours.

 The great thing about working for Instacart is you get to choose your hours.
 Sign up for as many or as few hours as you want to work any given week.